SAP-samples/ui5-typescript-helloworld/step-by-step.md

 ## 6. Using a UI5 Tooling Extension for Code Transformation

-The code transpiled by `tsc` still uses ES modules and classes which need to be transformed to classic UI5 code.
-To do so, we need to do the transpilation in a different way, using the [`ui5-tooling-transpile`](https://www.npmjs.com/package/ui5-tooling-transpile) tooling extension.
-It uses the [Babel](https://babeljs.io/) transpiler behind the scenes.
-The TypeScript compiler will no longer be called directly from now on.
-Instead, the UI5 Tooling now integrates the transpilation *and* the code transformation into its build lifecycle as Babel plugins.
+The code transpiled by `tsc` still uses ES modules and classes, which would still need to be transformed to classic UI5 code to work properly.
+To apply this transformation, we will use the [`ui5-tooling-transpile`](https://www.npmjs.com/package/ui5-tooling-transpile) tooling extension instead of calling `tsc`.
+This tooling extension uses the [Babel](https://babeljs.io/) transpiler behind the scenes and configures Babel to 1. transpile the code to JavaScript and 2. transform the code to proper UI5 code (especially UI5-style imports and classes).
+The TypeScript compiler will no longer be called for the transpilation from now on, only for the type checking.

 Add the dependency to `ui5-tooling-transpile` to your project first: